nikitavoloboev/data/focusing/rules.md

 ## Design

 - Giving users too many options is often a bad idea.
 Give very few options but make each one of them count and stand out.

+## Photo

+- Only keep good & memorable photos.
+Clean up the rest.
+Sort into albums.

 ## Email